Advanced Training Practice Scheme

 What are they?

 They are a practice or group of practices accredited to provide undergraduate and post-graduate multi-professional training placements.
-We now have 100 practices involved in the Scheme.
+We now have over 130 practices involved in the Scheme.

 They have an integrated learning ethos which: